Maxwell Park railway station

-Maxwell Park railway station is a railway station in Pollokshields area of Glasgow, Scotland, adjacent to the park of the same name.
+Maxwell Park railway station is a railway station in Pollokshields, Glasgow, Scotland, adjacent to the station is a park of the same name.
 The station is managed by ScotRail and is located on the Cathcart Circle Line, which has been electrified since 1962 by British Railways.

 History

 Maxwell Park station was built in 1894 by the Caledonian Railway, as an extension of the earlier Cathcart District Railway back towards Glasgow Central.
-The station is now protected as a category B listed building.
+The station is protected as a category B listed building.
+The bottom half of the station building has also now been repainted to match the ScotRail blue colour scheme of its operator.